Research-Based

 (March of Dimes)

-Despite the heavy encouragement from the health community, only a little more than half of pregnant women recognize folic acid as an important nutrient during pregnancy.
+Despite strong encouragement from the health community, only slightly more than half of pregnant women recognize folic acid as an important nutrient during pregnancy.

 prenatal supplement statistics taking supplement